Code of Conduct

 Our Community / Accessibility

-By working to create a safer space informed by harm reduction, and radical accessibility, we endeavour to run a venue that is welcoming and inclusive to those who are regularly excluded or marginalized in other spaces.
+By working to create a safer space informed by harm reduction, and radical accessibility, we endeavor to run a venue that is welcoming and inclusive to those who are regularly excluded or marginalized in other spaces.
 Among other issues we have been working to identify, there are numerous barriers to those with mobility restrictions, which can be understood in more detail here.
 We are working on renovations to remove some of these physical barriers, while working to integrate the values and practices of radical accessibility more deeply in our organization.
 We are updating our policies, hiring practices, cultural habits and assumptions, in ways that will remove further barriers to access while holding accessibility as a commitment that entails ongoing consultation, collaboration, and adaptation.
 We are also working on ways to restore our connection to parts of the community who have been hurt by our past actions.
 To provide feedback, or send questions our way, please use this link.